-In this communication we analyze, within the framework of SLRT, the dependence of the mesoscopic conductance of a quasi-1D ring on the strength of the disorder.
+In this Communication we analyze, within the framework of SLRT, the dependence of the mesoscopic conductance of a quasi-1D ring on the strength of the disorder.
 We explain that for both weak and strong disorder the non-ergodicity of the quantum eigenstates implies having texture and sparsity in the perturbation matrix.
 Such features imply that the rate of energy absorption is suppressed enormously because the system cannot execute connected sequences of transitions.
-The implied deviations from the Kubo-Drude result are demonstrated numerically in figure 1.
+The implied deviations from the Kubo-Drude result are demonstrated numerically in Fig. 1.

 We introduce a novel random matrix theory (RMT) model, with either log-box or log-normal distributed elements, that captures the essential features of the perturbation matrix.
-A generalized resistor network analysis for the EMF-driven transitions in energy space leads to
+A generalized resistor network analysis for the EMF-driven transitions in energy space leads to a generalized VRH picture in the strong disorder limit, while handling on equal footing the opposing limit of very weak disorder.